GPUOpen-Tools/radeon_gpu_profiler/Known_Issues.md

 1)  Queue synchronization data will be missing from DirectX12 apps running on Windows 10 Home.
 2)  D3D12 command list calls of ExecuteIndirect() may show in RGP as multiple compute events.
 This will be corrected in a future release after obtaining more information from the driver.
 3)  The Radeon Overlay hotkey, Alt+R, conflicts with the Radeon GPU Profiler shortcut key used to select the Pipeline state pane.
 The Radeon Overlay hotkey can be reconfigured by opening the Radeon Settings panel (from the system tray), selecting the Preferences tab then clicking the "Toggle Radeon Overlay Hotkey" button.
+4)  Radeon Developer Panel is unable to capture on Windows 7.
+If running on Windows 7, please use Radeon Developer Panel from the RGP 1.6 release.

 Linux
 -----